 What This Looks Like in Practice

-A global retailer with 90,000+ employees across 40+ countries faced the classic completion rate problem.
+An anonymized multi-site organization faced the classic completion rate problem.
 Despite mandatory review policies, the quality of data collected was poor — generic ratings, minimal written feedback, and wide variation across regions and languages.

 The result: completion rates multiplied by four.
 But more importantly, the data captured was qualitatively different — structured sentiment, specific concerns, development needs expressed in employees' own words rather than squeezed into predefined categories.